truenas/documentation/content/SCALETutorials/SystemSettings/Services/ConfigRsyncServiceSCALE.md

 Select **Enable** to activate the module for use with the rsync service.

-{{< trueimage src="/images/SCALE/22.12/AddRsyncModuleAccess.png" alt="Services Add Rsync Module Access Settings" id="4: Services Add Rsync Module Access Settings" >}}
+{{< trueimage src="/images/SCALE/22.12/AddRsyncModuleAccess.png" alt="Services Add Rsync Module Access Settings" id="Services Add Rsync Module Access Settings" >}}

 Select the permission access level in **Access Mode**.